byq-luo/bosch/README.md

 Ideas:

+    Support batch processing of videos
-    Show learning/training statistics for video file in GUI?
+    Show learning/training statistics for video file in GUI

 Questions for next meeting: